-- trade and commerce:
+- trade and commerce;

 - banking and financial services;

-- insurance and reinsurance:
+- insurance and reinsurance;

 - purchase and sale of commodities; and

 - applications made under the Companies Act 1981.

-These actions are tried in the Commercial Court, a division of the Supreme Court.
+The above actions are heard and determined in the Commercial Court division of the Supreme Court, which was established in 2006.
 The judges in the Commercial Court are experienced in commercial matters and decide cases without a jury.
 The Commercial Court has dedicated courtrooms and administrative support provided by the Registrar of the Supreme Court.
-The two Commercial Court Judges of the Supreme Court of Bermuda have recently changed.
-Chief Justice Kawaley is due to retire effective as of mid-July 2018 and Mr. Narinder Hargun is appointed as the new Chief Justice.
-Justice Hellman has resigned effective as of mid-June 2018 and his replacement is yet to be announced as at the date of this publication.
-There is a small pool of senior members of the local Bar who also sit as assistant judges from time to time.
-The judges of the Supreme Court are known for their independence and impartiality, and for dealing with cases expeditiously.
-In appropriate cases where there is a need for urgent action to be taken, e.g., to prevent a threatened or continuing breach of a legal duty, the Supreme Court acts quickly to achieve a fair balance of competing interests pending a full hearing of the dispute between the parties.
+The current Commercial Court judges are Chief Justice Ian Kawaley and Mr Justice Stephen Hellman.
+A small pool of senior members of the local Bar also sit as assistant judges from time to time.
+The system is generally well regarded for its efficiency and there is a process available for trials to be expedited where appropriate and on the application of a party.
+Urgent matters such as without-notice injunctions are always accommodated quickly.

 Litigation is adversarial in nature.
-In regulating the conduct of adversarial litigation, however, the Supreme Court applies a set of principles known as the Overriding Objective to ensure that cases are dealt with fairly and justly.
+However, this is subject to the court's overriding objective of applying and interpreting the RSC to ensure that cases are dealt with justly.
 Proof of the facts at trial is on a balance of probabilities.
-The Bermuda legal system is founded upon the English common law, and decisions of the English Court of Appeal and Supreme Court are highly persuasive authority in the Bermuda Courts.
-Much of Bermuda's statute law is derived from English legislation, as are the Rules of the Supreme Court (RSC) which govern civil procedure.
-Bermuda legislation is modernised and updated regularly to enhance the jurisdiction's attractiveness as an efficient and favourable place to carry on business; and to ensure that Bermuda retains its reputation as a leading offshore jurisdiction.
+The Bermuda legal system is founded upon the English common law and decisions of the English Court of Appeal and Supreme Court are highly persuasive authority in the Bermuda Courts.
+Much of Bermuda's statute law is derived from English legislation, as are the RSC, which were last updated in 2006 governing civil procedure.
+Bermuda legislation is modernised and updated regularly to enhance the jurisdiction's attractiveness as an efficient and beneficial place to carry on business and to ensure that Bermuda retains its reputation as a leading offshore jurisdiction.

 The Court of Appeal for Bermuda hears appeals from the decisions of the Supreme Court.
-It sits three times a year in Bermuda and comprises the President and two Justices of Appeal; typically these sittings take place in April, June and November, although the precise dates may vary each year and are published on the Bermuda Government website at www.gov.bm.
+It sits three times a year in Bermuda and comprises the President and two Justices of Appeal;

+typically these sittings will take place in April, June and November, although the precise dates may vary each year and are published on the Bermuda Government website at www. gov.bm.
 The current President of the Court of Appeal is Sir Scott Baker, a former Lord Justice of the Court of Appeal of England and Wales.

-The ultimate appellate court is the Judicial Committee of the Privy Council which sits in London.
-In civil cases, a party may appeal to the Privy Council as of right against any final order where the sum or value of the matter in dispute is \$12,000 or more.
+The ultimate appellate court is the Judicial Committee of the Privy Council that sits in London.
+In civil cases, a party may appeal to the Privy Council as of right against any final order where the sum at issue is more than \$12,000.
 The judges of the Privy Council are eminent judges who also sit in the Supreme Court of the UK.
-Decisions of the Privy Council are binding on the Supreme Court and Court of Appeal, whether on appeal from Bermuda or from any other common law jurisdiction where the common law or statutory provisions in question are the same as those in Bermuda; see Grayken v Grayken [2011] Bda LR 15.
+Decisions of the Privy Council are binding on the Supreme Court and Court of Appeal whether on appeal from Bermuda or from any other common law jurisdiction where the common law or statutory provisions in question are the same as those in Bermuda; see Grayken v Grayken [2011] Bda LR 15.